JackyMYL/Tile-CIS-group/L1Calo/Code-Explanations.md

 # DefineTriggerCuts.py
 I'm not sure what the units are in the histogram x-axes.
 What is it plotting?
 Canwe somehow add a summary statistics box, or is this information somehow otherwise accessible?

+# PrintBadChannels.py
+These plot histograms of the channels under different gain conditions and whether they are bad in L1Calo or Tile or both, for example.
+This has been edited to display gridlines for readability.